 Your 3d Upgrade may have shipped with firmware that is slightly out of date.
-The firmware included in this package is v.6.0.62.
-The firmware that was preloaded on your board is compatible with the current beta software. v.6.0.62 fixes some small bugs that may or may not impact you depending on how you use 3d, including working around a bug in macOS 10.12.x that prevents the use of USB Audio.
+The firmware included in this package is v.6.0.73.
+The firmware that was preloaded on your board is compatible with the current beta software. v.6.0.73 provides features required for this version of MIOConsole3d.

-If your board has older firmware you can update the firmware using MIOConsole3d at your leisure after you get your system set up.
+If your board has older firmware you should update the firmware using MIOConsole3d at your leisure after you get your system set up.

 First make sure that no audio is running to the box.
 Then select the "Utilities > Update Firmware…" menu command in MIOConsole3d.